How to save and pay for a big purchase

 For purchases stemming from unexpected events, check your insurance coverage

 Some major purchases arise unexpectedly due to adverse events, making them impossible to plan for.
-For example, you may need to repair your roof because of weather or to purchase a new car after an accident.
+For example, you may need to repair your roof because of weather or purchase a new car after an accident.
 In these scenarios, contact your insurance carrier and determine if any of the costs will be covered to fund the replacement purchase.

 Determine if you need to leverage traditional lending options